devcurmudgeon/ybd/readme.md

 ### dependencies

-currently ybd is for Linux only, and requires git, gcc, make, autotools, python, tar, wget. note that the Baserock definitions also require gawk.
+currently ybd is for Linux only, but can be used on environments (eg MacOS) using Vagrant and VirtualBox.

+ybd requires git, gcc, make, autotools, python, tar, wget. note that the Baserock definitions also require gawk.

 so for a Debian-based system: